Stevie Brown: Indianapolis Colts

-New York Giants
+New York Giants (first stint)

 The New York Giants signed Stevie Brown on April 2, 2012.
 While replacing an injured Kenny Phillips for the early part of the 2012 NFL season, Brown led the entire NFL in takeaways at seven, with five interceptions and two fumble recoveries as of October 28, 2012 (through week 8).
 In the eighth week on October 28 against the Dallas Cowboys, Brown had two interceptions and a fumble recovery.
 The following day, he was named National Football Conference (NFC) Defensive Player of the Week.
 Against the New Orleans Saints and Drew Brees on December 9, Brown had 2 interceptions and a forced fumble and established a Giants franchise record for single-season interception return yards (259).
 On December 30 against the Philadelphia Eagles, Brown returned a Michael Vick forward pass 48 yards to ignite a 42–7 rout, earning him a second NFC Defensive Player of the Week recognition on January 2.

 He finished the season with 307 return yards, which ranked as the fourth highest single-season total in NFL history.
 His 8 interceptions, second in the NFL, were the most by a Giant in a season since the 1968 Giants got 10 interceptions from Willie Williams and 8 from Spider Lockhart.
 In addition, this led the entire NFL, with nearly twice as many interception-return-yards as second-place Ronde Barber of the Tampa Bay Buccaneers.
 Brown signed his $2.023 million one-year restricted free agent tender on March 19, 2013.

 During a pre-season game on August 24, 2013, against the New York Jets, Brown tore the ACL in his left knee and missed the entire season.
 He re-signed with the Giants on a one-year contract on March 11, 2014.